bahsim/idgl-dev-system/04-ai-agent-boot-config/instruction.md

 The AI will generate the YAML content in the chat.
 1.  **Validate:** Carefully review the generated YAML.
 Ensure it is well-structured, accurate, and complete according to your intent.
 2.  **Save:** Copy the validated YAML content and save it as the new `idgl-boot-config.yaml` file, overwriting the previous version.

+## 3. Domain-Specific Configuration Process

+For creating domain-specific boot configurations:

+### Step 1: Analyze Domain Requirements
+- Identify the specific domain and its unique challenges
+- Determine what patterns and protocols are needed
+- Assess what can be removed from the generic config

+### Step 2: Copy and Modify Generic Config
+- Start with the generic `idgl-boot-config.yaml` as a template
+- Remove irrelevant patterns and protocols
+- Add domain-specific patterns and protocols
+- Update examples and descriptions to be domain-relevant
+- Include default specifications for immediate use
+- Add spec override mechanism for customization

+### Step 3: Document the Reasoning
+- Create an analysis document explaining the decisions
+- Include arguments for domain-specific vs. generic approach
+- Document the implementation structure and process

+### Step 4: Validate Domain-Specific Config
+- Test the config with domain-specific use cases
+- Ensure it maintains IDGL core principles
+- Verify extensibility for future domain needs
+- Test default spec functionality
+- Validate spec override mechanism